 5. Vulnerability management

-Problem: Manual vulnerability testing is time-consuming, produces false positives, and often lacks visibility into unmanaged assets.
+Manual vulnerability testing is time-consuming, produces false positives, and often lacks visibility into unmanaged assets.
+Security teams struggle to prioritize the right vulnerabilities when CVE feeds arrive with hundreds of entries that all claim high severity.

 How SOAR helps vulnerability management: